s100yanov/custom-list/README.md

 # Custom List Implementation
 ----------------------------
 ## Custom List Implementation, offering some typical features of Linked Lists and Array Lists.
-The List implementation is accompanied by some helper classes in the same package.
+The List implementation is accompanied by some helper classes.

 - Nested Node Class
 - Country Class